Help us protect Louisiana's children. Call 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week.

 What is abuse/neglect?

-"Caretaker" means any person legally obligated to provide or secure adequate care for a child, including a parent, tutor, guardian, legal custodian, foster home parent, an employee of a public or private day care center, an operator or employee of a registered family child day care home, or other person providing a residence for the child.
+"Caretaker" means any person legally obligated to provide or secure adequate care for a child, including a parent, tutor, guardian, legal custodian, foster home parent, an employee of an early learning center as defined in R.S.
+17:407.33, an operator or employee of a registered family child day care home, an operator or employee of a retroactive facility, or other person providing a residence for the child.
+"Caretaker also means an adult who occupies a residence of a child and has consistent and continuing responsibility for the care of a child.

 “Abuse” means any one of the following acts which seriously endanger the physical, mental, or emotional health and safety of the child: